chrisberkhout/pricehist/README.md

   resolution data, such as hourly or weekly.
 These could be supported where available.
 For other cases an option could be provided for downsampling data before output.
-- **Real-time prices**: These generally come from different soruce endpoints than the historical data.
+- **Real-time prices**: These generally come from different source endpoints than the historical data.
 Real-time prices will usually have a different price type, such as `last`, `bid` or `ask`.
 Support for real-time prices would allow adding sources that don't provide historical data.
 Start and end